-Sophie Astrum is an artist and freelance writer.
-She has had articles published in The Atlantic magazine USA and Juno in the UK under the name Malekin.
+Sophia Malekin is an artist and freelance writer.
+She has had articles published in The Atlantic magazine USA and Juno in the UK .
+She also uses the pen name Sophie Astrum.

 She brings her own unique understanding of myth and the human experience to both her art and her writing.
 Her art walks a fine line between this world and others, filled with images straight from her imagination yet also deeply informed by memory and her relationship to nature.

-Sophie's unconventional background is something she considers an asset.
-From the age of 16 and into her 20's she spent many years deeply involved in the practice of Transcendental Meditation.
-This included living and working in TM academies around the world and keeping a simple routine with several hours devoted to meditating every day.
+Sophia's unconventional background is something she considers an asset.
+From the age of 16 and into her 20's she spent many years deeply involved in the practice of meditation.
+This included living and working in academies around the world and keeping a simple routine with several hours devoted to meditating every day.